A very interesting study looked at how our heart responds to mental stress.

 Focus on witnessing suffering in others around you and holding compassion for the entire yin and yang of it all, the darkness and light of the world… the richness here is a different twist on helping to find meaning in suffering and the gift here is being able to open your heart even wider then you thought possible before.

-If you are going through a time of stress, it is more important than ever before in your entire life that you sleep well.
+Studies have shown that sleep deprivation is even harder to bear on folks with anxiety or stress.
+If you are going through a time of great stress, it is more important than ever before in your entire life that you sleep well.

-10. Body work.
+8. Body work.